-- a) There are four (4) kinds of appeals on sporting matters: - An appeal from a decision of the Stewards, to an Appeal Tribunal. - (ii) An appeal from a decision of a Disciplinary Tribunal to an Appeal Tribunal. - (iii) An appeal from a decision of an Investigatory Tribunal to an Appeal Tribunal. - (iv) An appeal from a decision of an Appeal Tribunal to the AMSAC.
+- a) There are four (4) kinds of appeals on sporting matters: - An appeal from a decision of the Stewards, to an Appeal Tribunal. - (ii) An appeal from a decision of a Disciplinary Tribunal or the National Judicial Commissioner to an Appeal Tribunal. - (iii) An appeal from a decision of an Investigatory Tribunal to an Appeal Tribunal. - (iv) An appeal from a decision of an Appeal Tribunal to the AMSAC.